 For an overview of ingress and egress rules, see Ingress and egress rules.

-For instructions on how to apply ingress and egress rule policies, see Configuring ingress and egress policies.
+For instructions about how to configure ingress and egress rule policies, see Configuring ingress and egress policies.

 Configuration examples of secure data exchange use cases

-- Allow access to a Google Cloud resource outside the perimeter
+- Access a Google Cloud resource outside the perimeter

-- Sharing via Pub/Sub between two organizations where both are using VPC Service Controls
+- Share data by using Pub/Sub between two organizations that use VPC Service Controls

-- PHI, anonymized data segment, and partner org
+- Share anonymized PHI data with partner organization

-- Allow private access from a VPC network outside the perimeter to access a BigQuery dataset
+- Read a BigQuery dataset by allowing private access from a VPC network outside the perimeter

-- Allow private access from a VPC network outside the perimeter to load into a Cloud Storage bucket (write)
+- Load into a Cloud Storage bucket (write) by allowing private access from a VPC network outside the perimeter

-- Allow projects from multiple perimeters to share logs in a separate perimeter
+- Share logs in a separate perimeter by allowing projects from multiple perimeters to share logs

-Assume that you have defined the following perimeter, found by listing the perimeter with gcloud:
+Assume that you have defined the following perimeter:

-You now wish to grant read access to a Cloud Storage bucket in project 999
+You need to grant read access to a Cloud Storage bucket in project 999

-(which is in a different org).
-You would define the following egress rule and
+which is in a different organization.
+You then define the following egress rule in a file

 :